Governor-General of New Zealand: Election proposals

 From time to time, there have been proposals to elect the governor-general.
 When first drafted by then Governor George Grey, the New Zealand Constitution Act 1852 contained a provision for the governor to be elected by New Zealand's parliament.
 This provision was removed from the final enactment, probably because the Colonial Office wanted to keep a check on New Zealand's colonial government.
 In 1887, Sir George Grey, by then also a former premier, moved the Election of Governor Bill to make the office of governor an elective position.
 The Bill was narrowly defeated 46–48, being opposed by the government of Harry Atkinson.
 In 1889, Grey tried again with another bill, which if passed would have allowed for a "British subject" to be elected to the office of governor "precisely as an ordinary parliamentary election in each district."

-In 2006, political commentator Colin James suggested that the governor-general could be elected (or, more correctly, nominated to the Queen) by a 60 percent majority of votes in parliament.
+In 2006, political commentator Colin James suggested that the governor-general could be elected (or, more correctly, nominated to the monarch) by a 60 percent majority of votes in parliament.
 James argued that the New Zealand public should be given the ability to choose the Queen's representative and that the current system is undemocratic and not transparent.
 Such a system is not unique: the governors-general of Papua New Guinea and the Solomon Islands are nominated in such a way.
 Constitutional law specialist Professor Noel Cox, who is a former chair of Monarchy New Zealand, criticised the proposal, claiming that "[g]iving the Governor-General a new and separate source of democratic legitimacy could result in a separation between Ministers and Governors-General. (...) the Governors-General would have their own independent popular mandate, and become potential political rivals of the Ministers".

-In February 2008, the New Zealand Republic proposed electing the governor-general as an interim step to a republic, arguing "Electing the Governor-General allows for easier transition to a republic because the populace is used to electing someone as a ceremonial de facto head of state."
+In February 2008, republican group New Zealand Republic proposed electing the governor-general as an interim step to a republic, arguing "Electing the Governor-General allows for easier transition to a republic because the populace is used to electing someone as a ceremonial de facto head of state."
 With the introduction of the Governor-General Act 2010, Green MP Keith Locke suggested parliament recommend the next governor-general's appointment to the Queen, with a recommendation endorsed by three-quarters of parliament.
 In its submission to the select committee considering the Bill, the Republican Movement suggested parliament appoint the next governor-general with a three-quarters majority plus a majority of party leaders in parliament, with a similar dismissal process and a fixed five-year term.
-National MP Nikki Kaye queried whether several one-member parties in parliament could veto the decision, which could give them too much power if an appointment was based on one vote per leader.
-The Republican Movement responded that the method would ensure appointments were made that most MPs and parties found acceptable.
+National MP Nikki Kaye queried whether several single-member parties in parliament could veto the decision, suggesting this could give them disproportionate influence if an appointment relied on one vote per leader.
+The Republican Movement responded that such a method would ensure appointments were made that most MPs and parties found acceptable.